 By now it was so dark I could not see a thing.
 My feet told me where the trail was.
 I stood perfectly still blending in with the alder trees, becoming an alder myself.
 Coyote came trotting up right past my leg.
 I could feel him brush by me and the thump of his footfalls as he leaped past, up the hill.
 I was so elated.
 I kept going in the darkness, letting my feet find the way to my Sit Spot.
 I could feel the concentric rings around me.
 As I stalked by, it was only within a couple feet that the rodents would sense my presence and stop their rustling.
 I felt so attuned with my Sit Spot.
 That was a night I will never forget.

 How was it that I was able to stalk up on Coyote?
 I hadn’t attended a weekend workshop on stalking.
 I hadn’t gone to a presentation on coyotes.
-It must have been something interwoven in the stories I read in Kamana.
+It must have been something interwoven in the stories I heard at Wilderness Awareness School.
 It must have been all that time at my Sit Spot getting to know the network of trails and the lay of the land, mapping them on a regular basis.

 When word got out that I was doing an Independent Studies Program through Wilderness Awareness School, parents started asking me if I would teach their kids.
 After taking a couple of courses at WAS, I joined up with a local children’s nature studies program.
 This is my second year as an instructor and part of a community of talented mentors, parents, and children who are passionate about reconnecting with our natural roots.
 As families, we are seeking to restore our cultural connection to the land and allow our children to feel at home in nature.